TritonDataCenter/triton/README.md

 ## Dependencies and Related Projects

-SmartDataCenter uses [SmartOS](http://smartos.org) as the host operating system.
+Triton DataCenter uses [SmartOS](http://smartos.org) as the host operating system.
 The SmartOS hypervisor provides both SmartOS zone (container) and KVM virtualization.

 Joyent's open-source [Manta project](https://github.com/joyent/manta) is an HTTP-based object store with built-in support to run arbitrary programs on data at rest (i.e., without copying data out of the object store).
-Manta runs on and integrates with SmartDataCenter.
+Manta runs on and integrates with Triton DataCenter.

 ## License

-SmartDataCenter is licensed under the
+Triton DataCenter is licensed under the
 [Mozilla Public License version 2.0](http://mozilla.org/MPL/2.0/).
 See the file LICENSE.
 SmartOS is [licensed separately](http://smartos.org/cddl/).